 This year it has grown to 69%.
 This figure includes 45% of respondents who have absolutely nothing on a savings account.
 The percentage of respondents with a zero balance has not been so high since 2014.

-“In fact, saving $ 1000 will not create enough help to cover many extraordinary expenses.
-This amount will simply be “the starting point for financial security — it should not be the ultimate goal,” said Bruce McClary, a spokesman for the National Credit Counseling Fund.
+“In fact, saving $ 1000 will not create enough relief to cover many emergency expenses.
+This amount will simply be "a starting point on the road to achieving financial security - it should not be the ultimate goal," said Bruce McClary, spokesman for the National Endowment for Credit Counseling.

-Middle-aged adults seem to have the most difficulty saving money.
-The survey showed that 51% of women versus 38% of men have $ 0 in a savings account.
-And 53% of respondents aged 45 to 54 do not have savings - the highest percentage among all age groups.
+Middle-aged adult women seem to have the greatest difficulty in saving money.
+The poll showed that 51% of women versus 38% of men have $ 0 in a savings account.
+And 53% of respondents aged 45 to 54 have no savings - the highest percentage of all age groups.